Daschi1/advent-of-code-2024/README.md

-# Advent of Code Kotlin Framework
+# Using Advent of Code Kotlin Framework

 This is a Kotlin framework for solving [Advent of Code](https://adventofcode.com/) puzzles.
 It
 supports: